-The MIRA Foundation is totally dedicated to helping disabled individuals by teaming them with dogs bred and fully trained to respond to their adaptation and rehabilitation needs.
-All of MIRA’s services are made available free of charge to individuals with one or many visual or motor disabilities, and to children presenting Pervasive Development Disorders such as autism.
+The MIRA Foundation is totally dedicated to helping disabled individuals by pairing them with dogs bred and fully trained to respond to their adaptation and rehabilitation needs.
+All of MIRA’s services are made available free of charge to individuals with one or many visual or motor disabilities, and to children presenting an autism spectrum disorder (ASD).

 At MIRA, we subscribe to a principle of physical equality.
 Namely, we believe that anything that is accessible to the public at large should be accessible to handicapped individuals.
 Our work consists in helping individuals with one or many disabilities to adapt to life with these disabilities.
 We concentrate our efforts on improving the functional abilities of individuals, in particular in regard to mobility and orientation, so that they can get around freely in their living environment.

 If the old school of rehabilitation was long obsessed with the idea of keeping all people with the same problem in one place, we, on the other hand, repeat tirelessly that deficiencies are not diseases.
 Each individual must make his or her place in the world, whether it be at home, at school, or in the workplace, on a normal basis.
 Our approach is global because it stems primarily from a detailed analysis of one’s true autonomy and the real need for getting out and functioning within social and professional circles before actually getting into action.
 Identifying physical obstacles and social resistance in the lives of each one of our clients is also an important part of our job, as much as a guarantee of our success. ln our endeavour to make complete rehabilitation possible, we work hard to eliminate certain fears in schools, to bring people to accept dogs as tools in children’s development, and to fight against unjustified, often misplaced, apprehensions in having guide dogs in public places or transit.